Shayne Carter: Dimmer

 Following the demise of Straitjacket Fits, in 1995 Carter formed the group Dimmer.
 This began largely as a solo project with Carter as the creative nucleus, working with different musicians for recordings and performances.
 In its later years, Dimmer was a settled four-piece band.

 There were four Dimmer albums released, with You've Got To Hear the Music (2004) the most successful.
 It was certified Gold in New Zealand, and led to New Zealand Music Awards for Best Album and Best Group and was critically acclaimed by critics such as Nick Bollinger.

 Carter disbanded Dimmer in 2012 with a series of final concerts in Auckland and Wellington.

-The Adults

-In 2011, Carter joined The Adults, a New Zealand super-group formed by Jon Toogood of the band Shihad.
-Along with Julia Deans he performed on & co-wrote some of the songs on their debut album, and was also part of the touring ensemble.

 Shayne P Carter, Offsider

 At the same time as calling an end to Dimmer in 2012, Carter described a new plan to learn piano, and record an album with it as the main instrument.
 Piano became part of his live shows in 2014, and in August that year he launched a crowdfunding campaign for "a new album in its final stages of production" - written entirely on piano, and recorded ("free of record company backing") with Gary Sullivan and other guests.
 The successful campaign had a goal of $8,000 and raised over $9,500.

 Performing and recording as Shayne P Carter, he announced the album name Offsider in 2015.
 The first music released from Offsider came out more than a year later, in June 2016, when the song 'We Will Rise Again' appeared as a digital download.